Magnushhoie/fuz/README.md

 </picture>
          ></h1>
   <p align="center">
     Fuzzy search your notes in the terminal.
-Ultra-fast search and edit with ripgrep and vim.
+Ultra-fast text search and edit using ripgrep and vim.
 Personally used for 4+ years.
   </p>
 </p>